Xceptance/xlt-documentation/content/en/xtc/integrations/510-slack.md

 ### Remove Slack Integration

 Removing the integration from your organization or project will remove all necessary integration data.
-In order to re-enable the integration again, you will have to repeat the setup process, potentially including any confirmation process within Slack.
+In order to re-enable the integration again, you might have to repeat the setup process, potentially including any confirmation process within Slack.

 {{% note notitle %}}
 When removing the integration from a project the integration of the surrounding organization takes effect.
 XTC does not allow projects to override an organization-wide integration with "empty data".